Dyson DC39 Animal (with Tangle-free Turbine tool) Review

 If price is not an issue for you, let me introduce you to the DC39 Animal, Dyson’s full-sized canister vacuum that comes with a tangle-free turbine tool.

 This is similar to the DC39 origin, only this is slightly less powerful at 275 air watts compared to the 280 air watts of the DC39 origin but this comes with the tangle free tool that would cost $70 when purchased separately.

-At a little over $400, this full-sized canister is one of the most expensive ones in the market but if you compare it to the DC65 upright, it still has more 30 air watts more suction power compared to the 245 air watts produced by the DC65.
+But if you compare it to the DC65 upright, it still has more 30 air watts more suction power than the 245 air watts in the DC65.

 - Comes with the tangle free turbine tool that has received rave reviews from consumers in terms of removing pet hair off stairs, carpet and upholstery